 9. Naval Architecture

 12. Human Element

-Part A of the course will start in January 2017.
+Part B of the course will start in July 2017.

 The level of the course is aimed at analyzing the topics and not limited to knowledge and understanding level, as such this course is over and above the CoC (MEO Class-1).
 The candidate will be encouraged